Rules of the

 4.5 It is suggested that one member from each team shall alternately umpire the games.

-4.6 One point shall be awarded for each set won, thus ten points are played for in each match.
+4.6 One point shall be awarded for each end won, thus a maximum of 50 points are played for in each match.
 The League will be won by the team winning the highest number of points during the season.

-4.7 All matches shall commence not later than the time stated in the handbook or 7.30 pm. if there is no time stated.
+4.7 All matches shall commence not later than the time stated in the fixtures or 7.30 pm. if there is no time stated.
 By this time the home team must have at least two players present and the away team one player.
-Both teams must be complete by half an hour after the time stated in the handbook, or 8.00 pm if none is stated.
+Both teams must be complete by half an hour after the time stated, or 8.00 pm if none is stated.
 Any player arriving after that time will not be allowed to play in the match, unless agreed by both captains.

 4.8 The home team captain will enter the players’ names on the scorecard first, followed by the away captain.
 Both captains shall sign the scorecard at the conclusion of the match.